-TurnKey Environmental Restoration, LLC (TurnKey) is the prime consultant on this project and is responsible for the performance of all services required to implement each phase of the RI/IRM Work Plan, including, but not limited to, field operations, laboratory testing, data management, data analysis and reporting.
+TurnKey is the prime consultant on this project and is responsible for the performance of services required to implement each phase of the RI/IRM/AA Work Plan, including, but not limited to, field operations, laboratory testing, data management, data analysis and reporting.
 Any one member of TurnKey's staff may fill more than one of the identified project positions (e.g., field team leader and site safety and health officer).
 The various quality assurances, field, laboratory and management responsibilities of key project personnel are defined below.